WinnaCabale/WinnaCabale/README.md

 Hi 👋, I'm Winna Cabale

-🐱 What people should know about me is that I love animals and like crying alone.
+🐱 What people should know about me is that I love animals and I annnnnnnnnnnnnnnnnnnnnnnnnnnnm quite sensitivemnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn.

 🍪 My hobbies are baking, playing video games, reading manga and manhwa, and watching films and animes.